The Project Finance Law Review: Counterparty Risk

 Sometimes, the nature of the supplier will be such that minimum amounts are not achievable and any commitment to supply may be limited to the particular input available.
 For example, in waste-to-power projects, regional or local government entities are often unwilling to take risk (and potential liabilities) relating to amounts of waste produced so may only commit to supply what is produced.
 In such circumstances, financiers may need to rely on market supply forecasts to assess the supply risk.

-In the case of offtake agreements, a robust take-or-pay provision (for price and volume) will require the buyer to take delivery, other than where that failure is solely attributable to the actions of the seller, and the buyer is not otherwise excused from taking delivery under the relevant offtake agreement (e.g., circumstances of force majeure may excuse the buyer from taking delivery).
+In the case of offtake agreements, a robust take-or-pay provision (for price and volume) will require the buyer to take delivery, other than where that failure is solely attributable to the actions of the seller and the buyer is not otherwise excused from taking delivery under the relevant offtake agreement (e.g., circumstances of force majeure may excuse the buyer from taking delivery).
 Generally, if a traditional take-or-pay model is adopted, then a buyer will be required to pay the project company if it fails to take and has a right to receive an equivalent volume of product at a later date.

-An alternative model that is common in liquid markets and increasingly common in the oil and gas industry is for the seller to receive liquidated damages in an amount equal to the seller's direct damages arising as a result of the buyer's failure to take or an agreed percentage of the quantity of product scheduled to be delivered multiplied by the expected price of the product.
+An alternative model that is common in liquid markets and in the oil and gas industry is for the seller to receive liquidated damages in an amount equal to the seller's direct damages arising as a result of the buyer's failure to take or an agreed percentage of the quantity of product scheduled to be delivered multiplied by the expected price of the product.
 The buyer's obligation to pay those damages can be triggered on an annual, monthly or per cargo basis depending on the nature of the product being sold.

 A project company (as seller) may have some obligation to mitigate its losses.
-This is particularly the case for less marketable products such as, for example, speciality metals where the total market for each metal is small, dominated by few producers and easily disturbed by new large producers.
-If possible, care should be taken to ensure that a project company's contractual obligation to sell in mitigation does not require it to prejudice its broader commercial or strategic interests, including the impact on the market pricing for the product, or the supply and demand of the product.
+This is particularly the case for less marketable products such as, for example, speciality metals where the total market for each metal is small, dominated by few producers and easily disturbed by large new producers.
+If possible, care should be taken to ensure that a project company's contractual obligation to sell in mitigation does not require it to prejudice its broader commercial or strategic interests, including the impact on the market pricing for the product or the supply and demand of the product.
 Even where there is no contractual obligation to mitigate losses, an obligation to use reasonable endeavours or some other standard to do so may be implied at law.
 Generally, liquidated damages are calculated by reference to estimated direct damages.

 Any cap on take-or-pay liquidated damages should also be closely considered.
 For highly traded products, a lower cap may be acceptable, whereas for less liquid products, a 100 per cent cap may be desirable.
 Higher caps also apply in the case of wilful default or gross negligence and may be used as a mechanism to disincentivise parties acting in their own commercial interests.
 Reciprocity between the seller and buyer or user in respect of the damages caps should be carefully assessed.